-Listen to the team describe working closely together towards their common goal of finding new treatments and new ways to prevent diabetic complications, and to two research participants who talk about their experiences participating in clinical trials.
+The team discusses working together towards their goal of finding new therapies to prevent diabetic complications.
+Also, two research participants talk about their experiences participating in clinical trials.

 Why Patients Volunteer for Clinical Research Studies

-Volunteer Roxann Fatchett-Harrington is making a difference in diabetes research by being part of a University of Michigan clinical study after being diagnosed with type 1 diabetes at age 17.
+Volunteer Roxann Fatchett-Harrington is making a difference in diabetes research by participating in a Michigan Medicine clinical study after being diagnosed with type 1 diabetes at age 17.

 How to Participate in Clinical Research